CSCoursework/cs-toptrumps/.github/README.md

 ### The game loop

-You'll notice that a lot of the code in this function is written using loops, that iterate over the `NumPlayers` constant.
-Theoretically, the value of this could be changed, and the entire game loop would work as normal, just with
+You'll notice that a lot of the code in this function is written using loops that iterate over the `NumPlayers` constant.
+Theoretically, the value of this could be changed, and the entire game loop would work as normal, just with a different number of players.

 ```go
 package game